jykng-van/project_showcase/README.md

 [Image Editor](https://jykng-van.github.io/image_editor/), this edits images, with cropping and rotation, from files dropped in or selected. <br>

-[PDF viewer and notes](https://jykng-van.github.io/pdf_notes/), this previews a selected PDF and adds associated notes to a PDF page
+[PDF viewer and notes](https://jykng-van.github.io/pdf_notes/), this previews a selected PDF and adds associated notes to a PDF page <br>

+[Polygram Maker](https://jykng-van.github.io/polygram_maker/), draws a polygram based on a number of points and steps input <br>